 Mentorship and peer support systems should be established to encourage teachers with lower digital confidence to learn from more experienced colleagues.

-LIMITATIONS OF THE STUDY:
+6. LIMITATIONS OF THE STUDY

 This study was limited to Social Studies teachers in Upper Basic Schools within Edo State, which may affect the generalizability of the findings to other subjects, educational levels, or geographic regions.
 The reliance on self-reported data through questionnaires might have introduced bias due to social desirability or misinterpretation of items.
 Additionally, the study did not incorporate qualitative data (e.g., interviews or classroom observations), which could have provided deeper insights into teachers’ experiences with AI adoption.
 Technological changes and policy updates after data collection may also affect the relevance of the results over time.

-SUGGESTIONS FOR FURTHER STUDY:
+7. SUGGESTIONS FOR FURTHER STUDY

 Future research could expand to other subject areas and states to enhance generalizability across Nigeria’s education system.
 A mixed-methods approach incorporating interviews or focus groups is recommended to capture teachers’ lived experiences and contextual nuances surrounding AI adoption.
 Longitudinal studies could assess the sustained impact of digital literacy training on AI integration.
 Finally, examining the role of institutional support and policy frameworks would provide valuable insights into scaling AI adoption in basic education.